 International Development Week

-BCCIC is an active participant in International Development Week (IDW).
-IDW is an annual initiative that has been held in early February since 1991.
-This uniquely Canadian tradition offers an opportunity to pause and acknowledge Canadian contributions to international assistance.
+International Development Week is an annual initiative that has been held in early February since 1991.
+This uniquely Canadian tradition offers an opportunity to engage the public about global issues and put a spotlight on spotlight on the important contributions that Canadians are making through partnerships around the world towards a sustainable, just world.
 Canadians individuals, the government of Canada and civil society organizations come together to mark this week by organizing hundreds of activities across the country and abroad.

 Some of BCCIC’s past International Development Week Events Included: